-Trump opens the way to persecuting the opposition
+Trump opens the door to persecuting the opposition and threatens to shut down critical television stations.

 The censorship of Kimmel's show and the labeling of anti-fascism as a "terrorist organization" are the latest episodes in the US president's repressive campaign.

-WashingtonThe screams of "Fight, fight, fight!" that Donald Trump brandished After surviving the Butler attack, they were not only a tool to galvanize his own followers.
-They were also a promise of revenge that, a year after the episode, is rampant throughout a much more fractured society in which the president has opened the way for the persecution of the opposition.
+WashingtonThe screams of "Fight, fight, fight!" that Donald Trump brandished After surviving the Butler assassination, they were not only a tool to galvanize his own supporters.
+They were also a promise of revenge that, a year after the episode, is rampant throughout a much more fractured society, where the president has opened the door to the persecution of the opposition.
 Whether in universities, scientific research centers, the media, or in the streets.
-The censorship of Jimmy Kimmel's show for a comment about Charlie Kirk's murderer and the announcement that he will classify the anti-fascist movement as a "terrorist organization" are the most recent examples, but they will not be the last.
+The censorship of Jimmy Kimmel's show for a comment about Charlie Kirk's killer and the announcement that he will classify the anti-fascist movement as a "terrorist organization" are the most recent examples, but they will not be the last.

 Trump, consciously or not, is driving this "second American revolution" surrounded by loyalists who don't stop him and also by some of the authors of Project 2025.
 The chairman of the Federal Communications Commission (FCC), Brendan Carr, who threatened to use the network –"We can do it willingly or by force"–, is one of the authors of the document.
 Like border czar Thomas Homan, who has cracked down on migrants, and the president's advisor, Stephen Miller, the great ideologue behind the campaign of mass deportations.